Dispatching Employees to Japan

 If a foreign national is coming to Japan to be involved in company or business management, such as serving as the representative director of a Japanese subsidiary, they must apply for a “Business Manager” visa.
 The following requirements apply to acquiring a “Business Manager” visa:

-- The company must employ at least two full-time employees residing in Japan, excluding executives or managers.
+- The company must have at least two full-time employees residing in Japan, excluding executives and managers.

-- The company must have a minimum capital or funding of at least 5 million yen.
+- The company must have a total capital or investment of at least 5 million yen.

-- The company must be deemed to have a scale equivalent to the requirements listed above.
+- The company must be considered to have a scale equivalent to either (a) or (b) above.

-- If the applicant will assume the role of a business manager, they must have at least three years of experience in business administration or management (including graduate studies in business administration or management) and must be paid a compensation equal to or greater than what a Japanese person would earn for the same work.
+- If the applicant will manage the business, they must have at least three years of experience in business administration or management (including any period spent specializing in management or administration at graduate school) and must receive compensation equal to or greater than what a Japanese person would earn for the same work.